 You should finish each daily hike around 4-5 pm, sometimes earlier on the shorter days, giving you time to wash up, relax, and gaze upon Mont Blanc and the surrounding scenery.
 After that, enjoy a delicious dinner at your inn or on your own in town.
 These are multi-course feasts, featuring delicious local French and Italian specialties.
 A hearty meal provides a satisfying end to your day.
-Our standard self-guided TMB includes dinner on 5 nights (dinner is not included in Chamonix or Courmayeur, where there are numerous great restaurants to choose from).
+Our standard self-guided TMB includes dinner on all nights.
 We normally reserve top 3-star hotels in all the villages and private rooms whenever available in the remote inns.

 With 3 countries worth of soaring, beautiful mountains, lofty passes, and gorgeous trails, the self-guided Tour du Mont Blanc is an exhilarating trek that lives up to its world-class reputation.